 Hotels near Olympia

-Only 6kms outside Sparta are another World Heritage site, the ancient ruins of Mystras – the ‘wonder of Morea‘, which built amphitheatrically around a fortress and conquered and reconquered by Venetians and Byzantines over centuries.
+Only 6kms outside Sparta are another World Heritage site, the ancient ruins of Mystras – the ‘wonder of Morea‘, which is built amphitheatrically around a fortress, and conquered and reconquered by Venetians and Byzantines over centuries.

 Known as Korinthos in Greece, Corinth is a historically meaningful city whose founding settlement dates back to around the year 5,000 BC.

 Corinth has a lot to offer its visitors, including the gorgeous seaside view near the El.
 Venizelos square, along with the delightful port of Floisvos with the nearby marina, and must-see landmarks like the Apostolos Pavlos Metropolitan Church and the Historic-Folklore Museum.

 Akrokorinthos archaeological site, however, is one of the reasons most people visit the town, offering a priceless glimpse at the ruins of the Pirini fountain and the courtyard of Apollo.

 The other reason people visit Corinth is to see the Corinth Canal.
 This man-made canal cuts through the narrowest point between the Peloponnese and the mainland, the Isthmus of Corinth and was built in 1893.
 This created a significantly quicker shipping route from Europe through to the Middle East and beyond but a number of financial setbacks, scandals, and its ultimate narrowness meant that traffic through it was less than satisfactory.